Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

        - **AZDO_PIPELINES_BRANCH_NAME** - git branch where Azure DevOps pipelines definitions are retrieved from. *Default*: master.
        - **AZURESQL_SERVER_PASSWORD** - Password of the SQL Server instance. *Default*: semi-random string.

-      NOTE: To further customize the solution, set parameters in arm.parameters files located in the `infrastructure` folder.
+      To further customize the solution, set parameters in arm.parameters files located in the `infrastructure` folder.

 2. **Deploy Azure resources**
    1. Clone locally the imported Github Repo, then `cd` into the `e2e_samples/parking_sensors` folder of the repo
    2. Run `./deploy.sh`.
-      - **NOTE!** This may take around **~30mins or more** to run end to end.
+      - This may take around **~30mins or more** to run end to end.
 So grab yourself a cup of coffee... ☕
       - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.
 See [here](#deployed-resources) for list of deployed resources.

 3. **Setup ADF git integration in DEV Data Factory**